 Validation is the process whereby an academic institution or educational standards organisation prescribes how a course is set up and run and then goes on to monitor the delivery.

-There are a number of awarding bodies that you may have come across (such as CPCAB, ABC Awards , the Open College Network) which validate courses up to Level 4 and at the moment (and there are rumours that this may change) only universities can validate courses at Level 5 (Foundation degree), Level 6 (Degree) and Level 7 (Masters Degree).
+There are a number of awarding bodies that you may have come across (such as CPCAB, ABC Awards , the Open College Network and Universities) which validate courses Level 4 is often called a diploma and is the minimum level which BACP and other professional bodies and most employers would consider to be a minimum qualification to call yourself a counsellor.
+You can go on to gain other academic qualifications such as Level 5 (Foundation degree), Level 6 (Degree) and Level 7 (Masters Degree).
 The purpose of validation is to give you assurance that there is some monitoring of quality and (in theory) that your qualification is transportable, not just within this country but also to other parts of the world.
 The down side is that the awarding bodies are by definition academic institutions and are not often best placed to understand current best practice, or because of the bureaucracy involved find it hard to modify and adapt the curriculum accordingly.

 On a more pragmatic level validation is a very expensive process (in the case of universities it will double the cost of the course to students).
 Until recently validation could mean that institutions could attract funding/subsidies which brought the costs back down again; however these funding streams have largely dried up leading to courses either running at “full cost recovery” (meaning you and your peers pay the entire cost of what the training institute has to pay to run your course i.e. the cost gets passed on to the student), or courses have been forced to shut down in large numbers up and down the country as counselling courses become financially unviable!